Kuzkay/kq_lootareas_docs/DOCUMENTATION.md

 - **coords** A table containing x, y and z values of the center of the area (z should be the high point of the area)
 - **radius** Radius in which the loot will spawn
 - **amount** Amount of loot that will be spawned
-- **event** Event that will be triggered when player picks up a loot (return parameters: player id, area key, prop key)
+- **event** Event that will be triggered when player picks up a loot (return parameters: player id, area key, prop key, prop object)
 - **eventType** `server`/`client` side on which the event will be triggered on
 - **regrowTime** Time it will take to regrow/respawn loot after one is picked up (in seconds) (items will respawn in a new random spot)
 - **jobs** *(optional)* A table of jobs which are allowed to pickup the items (don't include this to let anyone pick items up)